jaianper/drawable-js/README.md

-# Drawable.js
+# DrawableJS

-**Drawable.js** is a lightweight JavaScript library to draw shapes, gradients, styled text, and more on HTML5 `<canvas>`.
+**DrawableJS** is a lightweight JavaScript library to draw shapes, gradients, styled text, and more on HTML5 `<canvas>`.
 It is inspired by Android's `Drawable` resource, but designed for the modern web.

 ## Features
 - Draw basic shapes: rectangles, ovals, lines and images.